-In order to publish a machine image to a cloud environment, you must already have credentials to access that environment.
+In order to publish a machine image to a cloud environment or container, you must already have credentials to access that environment.

-- 1. If not already done, create a new cloud account for the target environment.
+- 1. If not already done, create an account for the target environment.
 For more information, see Managing Cloud Accounts. - 2.
 Go to the appliance and click the Machine Images page.
 If you have not generated a machine image, you will need to do so as described in Generating a Machine Image. - 3.
-Click on the arrow to publish your image.
+Click on the arrow pointing to the right to publish your image.

-- 4. Following the instructions, choose the cloud account to use and fill in any additional information required. - 5.
+- 4. Following the instructions, choose the account and fill in any additional information required. - 5.
 Click publish.